Ambrevar/dotfiles/README.md

 Configuration for C programming.
 Bindings to compile either from makefile or from a custom command if no makefile is found.

-TeX and LaTeX full-featured home made environment: no AucTeX required, itemize function, snippets, templates, dynamic compilation with various engines, dynamic configuration, proper PDF view, temp files clean function, PDF compression, SyncTeX support.
+TeX and LaTeX full-featured home-made environment: no AucTeX required, itemize function, skeletons, dynamic compilation with various engines, dynamic configuration with automatic index generation if necessary, proper PDF view, temp files clean function, PDF compression, SyncTeX support.

 Custom theme with 256 colors, works for both text and graphical Emacs.

-Extended file support (shell files, Mutt mails, Arch Linux PKGBUILDs).

-Some customization: columns, kill whole line, org-mode, semantic, etc.

-A lot of functions: duplicate line, unfill-paragraph, etc.
+A lot of functions.

-A lot of code snippets for shell, C, LaTeX and others.
+A lot of skeletons for shell, C, LaTeX and others.

 Mutt
 ====